 Of course, these problems should theoretically be fixed by its future relocation to uCity Square (mentioned in the pros above).

-And most students mention it not being a major problem.
+And most students mention it as not being a major problem.

 2. Class Sizes